Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/centrifuge_data.md

 Here are some examples:

-`"mainOutput": "minecraft:blaze_rod"`  <---- This would make the centrifuge provide blaze rods
+`#!json "mainOutput": "minecraft:blaze_rod"`  <---- This would make the centrifuge provide blaze rods
-`"mainOutput": "theoneprobe:probe"`  <---- This would make the centrifuge provide probes from The One Probe
+`#!json "mainOutput": "theoneprobe:probe"`  <---- This would make the centrifuge provide probes from The One Probe
-`"mainOutput": "minecraft:nether_star"`  <---- This would make the centrifuge provide nether stars
+`#!json "mainOutput": "minecraft:nether_star"`  <---- This would make the centrifuge provide nether stars
-`"mainOutput": "minecraft:barrier"`  <---- This would make the centrifuge provide barrier blocks
+`#!json "mainOutput": "minecraft:barrier"`  <---- This would make the centrifuge provide barrier blocks

 <br>
 <br>